 Our day trips included Radda, Monteriggioni, Castelina in Chianti, Greve, Siena, San Gimignano, Volpaia, Panzano, Castello di Montefioralli, Badia a Passignano, Certaldo, Fonterutoli, Castello di Brolio.

 Below are a few highlights from our two weeks in the Chianti region.

 Villa La Capannina was our second villa for exploring southern Tuscany.
 Located 90 kilometres south of Radda, Camucia sits at the base of the hill on which Cortona lies.

 Our villa in Cortona was quite different from the one in Chianti.
 For one, our location was in town and within walking distance of all the amenities, including the train station, which was very convenient.
 The surrounding gardens were beautiful and lovingly maintained by the owners who lived next door.
 You can’t escape the sweet smell of star jasmine, my absolute favourite!
 We loved having a pool.
-It was cold on impact, but much appreciated during temperatures of 30 plus degrees.
+It was cold on impact but much appreciated during temperatures of 30-plus degrees.
 Otherwise, I don’t think we would have survived the heat.

-To avoid the busy main road, Google maps (also indispensable) provided us with the safest and fastest hiking route up the hill to Cortona.
-Oddly it felt as though we were trespassing and cutting through people’s back yards, and “Oh, hello, nice doggy.”
+To avoid the busy main road, Google Maps (also indispensable) provided us with the safest and fastest hiking route up the hill to Cortona.
+Oddly it felt as though we were trespassing and cutting through people’s backyards, and “Oh, hello, nice doggy.”

-We covered a lot of territory in three weeks, driving through some of the most scenic countrysides.
+We covered a lot of territory in three weeks, driving through some of the most scenic countryside.
 Imagine picture-perfect golden hills laden with large round bales of hay, rows upon rows of lush green vineyards, with castles and century-old farmhouses in the distance.
 Truly magical and so hard to capture in a photo.